Last Updated on

 Passion (5 points)

-Not only should I be passionate about the work I am doing, but I want to be around people who are also passionate about their work.
+Not only should I be passionate about my work, but I also want to be around people passionate about it.

-I don't work with people have ego trips or feel that others need to cater to their every whim and demand just because they are more knowledgeable or at a higher position.
+- I don't work with people who have ego trips or feel that others need to cater to their every whim and demand because they are more knowledgeable or in a higher position.

 That's a total of 100 points.
-Maybe no job ticks all the boxes but then again maybe there is.
+Maybe no job ticks all the boxes, but then again, perhaps there are.

 How does your company rate on my dream job scale?
-Let me know in the comments.
+Let me know.